gbif/occurrence/aws-public-data.md

 Athena provides a pay-per-query SQL service on Amazon, particularly well suited for producing summary counts from GBIF data.
 The following steps describe how to get started using Athena on the GBIF dataset.

-1. Create an S3 bucket to store the results of the queries you will execute in the `us-east-1` region
+1. Create an S3 bucket in the `us-east-1` region to store the results of the queries you will execute
 2. Open Athena and change to the `us-east-1` region
+3. Follow the prompt to choose the location where query results should be stored
-3. Create a table, by pasting the following command in the query window (change the location to use the snapshot of interest to you)
+4. Create a table, by pasting the following command in the query window (change the location to use the snapshot of interest to you)

 ```
 CREATE EXTERNAL TABLE `gbif-2021-04-13`(